ScaleBox Docs

 Troubleshooting

-• Check: Ensure your API key is correct and hasn't expired
+• Check: Ensure your API key is correct and hasn't been revoked

 • Verify: API key format should start with sk-